 Data Quality, Integrity and Retention of Records

-Data quality and accuracy is essential in clinical trials and MAC understands the vital importance of this.
-The accuracy of data relating to clinical trial participants is critical for the integrity clinical research, particularly where bio-medical samples are concerned.
-MAC employs a number of in-house specialists to ensure that standards are commensurate with all legal requirements.
+Data quality and accuracy is essential in ensuring the safety and integrity of clinical trials and the reliability of the scientific knowledge they generate.
+MAC employs a number of in-house specialists to ensure that data processing standards comply with all legal requirements.
 Our privacy notices provide individuals with a straight-forward way of updating and validating information and enabling error corrections.
-MAC retains personal information in accordance with contractual, legal and regulatory requirements which may vary across clinical trials.
-We will retain your information for as long as necessary for the uses set out in this Policy or while there is a legitimate business reason for doing so.
-If you ask us to delete your information before this time, we may not be able to do so for technical, legal, regulatory or contractual constraints.
+MAC retains personal information in accordance with contractual and regulatory requirements which may vary across clinical trials.
+We will retain this information for as long as necessary for the uses set out in this Policy or while there is a legitimate business or regulatory reason for doing so.
+If you ask us to delete your information before this time, we may not be able to do so for technical, regulatory or contractual constraints.
 If you agree to take part in one of our clinical trials, we will provide detailed information regarding retention periods prior to your enrolment.

 to correct personal information where inaccurate; and